Kyon147/polaris-vue/README.md

-#Notice:
-I recently decided to detatch the fork from EastsideCo and work on this properly and look to maintain it and update it more frequently.
-Feel free to Watch for when I get started on the bulk of it.
+**Notice:** This has recently been detached so I am working on updating NPM modules and bringing the components up to date.

 Allows you to use [Shopify Polaris](http://polaris.shopify.com/) components in [Vue 2](http://vuejs.org/).

-This library currently contains components up-to-date with: _@shopify/polaris `v1.9.1`_
+This library currently contains components up-to-date with: @shopify/polaris `v1.9.1`

 `polaris-vue` has been used in production and been exposed to thousands of merchants, but please note that there may still be some rough edges.
 If you notice any bugs, please submit a PR or issue.
 You can also contact support@appydesign.co.uk

 ## Getting started
 ```